مركز أدهم التجاري |

 |

-The Adham Commercial Centre follows in the footsteps of the Queen’s building, both in terms of building typology and also choice of architect’s country of origin.
+The Adham Commercial Centre follows in the footsteps of the Queen’s building, both in terms of building typology and also the choice of the architect’s country of origin.

-By the 1950s, post-independence, Lebanon was advancing as the regional capital of cutting edge architecture.
-It was the hub of cultural activity, industrial development and a rapidly expanding economy.
-Modernism was in full swing and internationally renowned architects as well as a new generation of local architects were contributing to the reshaping of the Beirut skyline – with the most impact a series of remarkable office and administrative public buildings.
+By the 1950s, post-independence, Lebanon was emerging as the regional capital of cutting-edge architecture.
+It was the hub of cultural activity, industrial development, and a rapidly expanding economy.
+Modernism was in full swing, and internationally renowned architects, as well as a new generation of local architects, contributed to the reshaping of the Beirut skyline, with the most impact a series of remarkable office and administrative public buildings.

 At the same time when Lebanese architects were excelling in their interpretation of modernism in Lebanon, they were also receiving commissions from across the Arab World, and especially from the Gulf and Saudi Arabia.